frmichel/sparql-micro-service/doc/02-config.md

 }}
 ```

-This is a handy way of turning the JSON response into RDF, and allow manipulating it in a SPARQL query (either insert.sparql or construct.sparql).
+This is a handy way of turning the Web API JSON response into RDF; this allows manipulating the Web API response in a SPARQL query (either insert.sparql or construct.sparql).

 Note that default namespaces are defined in the [global config.ini file](/src/sparqlms/config.ini):
 ```